NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #122

 The question asks about a playful moment in *Born to be "BAU"DOL*.
 Mococo reveals she changed a part of the song unexpectedly, leading to some mischievous fun that Ruffians enjoyed.

+## Episode #123

+FUWAMOCO spends their pre-stream time preparing, grabbing tea, and making final adjustments, with no time for naps.

+## Episode #124

+A Ruffian asked about FUWAMOCO's decision to include a yandere voice pack.
+FUWAMOCO explains that both tsundere and yandere traits can be fun to explore.